BIOP/qupath-extension-cellpose/README.md

 * `clean` removes anything old
 * `build` builds the QuPath extension as a *.jar* file and adds it to `libs`

-## First Run

-If you never ran Cellpose before, it will download its pretrained models the first time you run it.
-This may take some time and we've experienced the process hanging.
-If it hangs during the download  go to `Run > Kill Running Script`.
-Then run the script again.
-It will continue downloading the pretrained models.
-You may need to do this more than once...

-Another alternative is to run cellpose once from the command line before running it within QuPath.